cycle/docs/repository/select.md

 ```

 ## Working with SelectQuery
-If repository entity is an instance of `Cycle\ORM\Select\Repository` (default SQL repository) you are also able to get access
+If the repository is an instance of `Cycle\ORM\Select\Repository` (default SQL repository), you are also able to get access
-to low level method `select` which gives you ability to compile more complex queries or pre-load related entities:
+to low the level method `select`, which gives you the ability to compile more complex queries or pre-load related entities:

 ```php
 $result = $repository->select()->where('balance', '>', 1)->load('address')->fetchAll();
 ```

-> It's recommended to avoid usage of `select` method outside of repository classes and instead expose [custom](repository/custom.md) find methods.
+> It's recommended to avoid usage of the `select` method outside of repository classes, and instead expose [custom](repository/custom.md) find methods.

 > You can read more about methods available in select queries [here](https://spiral-framework.com/guide/database-builders).